 Whitney Lauenstein leaves the Husker volleyball team

-Whitney Lauenstein kept working her way up in the volleyball world, but she has decided to step aside.
+Whitney Lauenstein kept working her way up in the volleyball world, but she has now decided to step aside from playing college volleyball.

-The junior-to-be on the Nebraska volleyball team doesn’t plan to keep playing.
+The Nebraska volleyball junior-to-be doesn’t plan to keep playing.
 She announced on social media on Tuesday evening that she would leave the volleyball team to “focus on myself and be with my family and continue to heal due to the passing of my dad.”

+Her father Ryan, died in Feb.
+2021, just a few months before she joined the program.

-At Nebraska, she was a regular starter as a sophomore in 2022, and at times a force.
+At Nebraska, she was a regular starter as a sophomore in 2022.
+At times, she was a force.
 She led Nebraska in points this season when combining kills, blocks and ace serves.

 People are also reading…